Value-Based Payment: Building a Financially Sustainable Palliative Care Service

 Best practices for building and maintaining effective business relationships, including a template pitch deck that can be adapted for meetings with potential payment partners.

-US health insurance and what it means for palliative care.
-Center to Advance Palliative Care, 2019.
+Monograph introducing U.S. health insurance with a focus on Medicare and what it means for palliative care.

-Introduction to value-based payment and its implications for palliative care.
-Center to Advance Palliative Care, 2019.
+Monograph introducing value-based payment and its implications for palliative care.

 Overview of the payment arrangements that currently exist for palliative care services.

-Define strengths and opportunities as you seek financial partners.
-Updated, November 2019.
+Define strengths and opportunities as you seek financial and referral partners.

-This second iteration of CAPC’s ROI Calculator provides a streamlined tool for modeling return on investment based on home-based palliative care program assumptions.
+A streamlined calculator for modeling return on investment based on home-based palliative care program assumptions.

-Lessons from Accelerator alumni on building financial relationships with health plans.
+Lessons from CAPC Payment Accelerator alumni on building financial relationships with health plans and ACOs.

 8 lessons from among California Medicaid plans and community-based providers.
 California Health Care Foundation, 2018.

-Harvard Business Review on developing and nurturing business relationships.
+Classic Harvard Business Review article on developing and nurturing business relationships.

 Target Measures